Clemapfel/jluna/docs/manual.md

 std::cout << named_proxy.operator std::string() << std::endl;
 ```

 What will this print?
-We know `named_proxy` is a named proxy so it should correspond to the variable `var` which we declared as having the value `1234`, however we reassigned `var` to a completely different value and type using only julia. `named_proxy` was never made aware of this, so it still currently points to its old value:
+We know `named_proxy` is a named proxy, so it should correspond to the variable `var`, which we declared as having the value `1234`.
+However, we reassigned `var` to a completely different value and type using only julia. `named_proxy` was never made aware of this, so it still currently points to its old value:

 ```
 std::cout << named_proxy.operator std::string() << std::endl;